manifoldmarkets/docs/docs/faq.md

 ### Is there any benefit to creating markets?

 You get your question answered!
-Plus, you earn 4% of all bettor profits in your markets.
+Plus, you earn 4% of all trader profits in your markets.

 ### What can I create a market about?